stebz/stebz/README.md

 ```
 <!-- @formatter:on -->

-The `captured` method can be combined with the `captured` method in your tests:
+The `captured` method can be combined with the `step` method in your tests:

 <!-- @formatter:off -->
 ```java